As a plugin author, I have documentation on how to implement a sync operation for my importer

 - the route should perform validation and then dispatch the the sync task with reservations for the repository and the importer.

-#7 Updated by daviddavis over 2 years ago
+#7 Updated by daviddavis almost 3 years ago

 I talked a bit with @dkliban and it seems like the order should be sync, add, then remove.
 For instance, suppose I have a version that was synced that contains units A and B. If I want to sync again to get unit C but also remove unit B, then I can't actually remove B (because sync will just re-add it).
 I thinks users would be surprised if they called sync and remove B, only to find that B was still there because it was removed before sync and then sync re-added it.

-#10 Updated by daviddavis over 2 years ago
+#10 Updated by daviddavis almost 3 years ago

 - Subject changed from As an authenticated user, I can create a new repository version. to As an authenticated user, I can create a new repository version by POSTing a importer href.